 The museum showcases an embalmed Megamouth Shark and a rare two-headed baby carabao.
 You can also rent a cottage for an overnight stay if you like.
 Otherwise, you can rent a boat and hang out at the small lagoon.

-There’s an entrance fee to the cave.
-It’s best to hire a guide who can help you with navigation and maximize your stay at Quitinday Underground River.
+It’s best to hire a guide who can help you with navigation and maximize your stay at Quitinday Jovellar Underground River.

 A food trip in Bicol is one of the most exciting things to do in the province.
 If there’s one local cuisine in the Philippines that could represent Legazpi City, the locals would probably say it’s Bicol Express.

 Also called sinilihan (spiced with chili), this famous Bicolano stew is made with coconut milk, long chilies, garlic, and shrimp paste.
 There are more than 25 variations of Bicol Express but you’ll find one of the best ones in 1st Colonial Grill in Legazpi City, one of the top Albay restaurants.

 Their first branch opened in 1942 at the old Milwaukee Hospital.
 During the war, the Japanese soldiers used the building in the Old Albay District as one of their headquarters.
 That’s why the restaurant has the word colonial as part of its name.